rururu/rete4flights/README.md

 You can plan your own flights.
 To do this, use the command "Shedule Flight".
 Input a call sign of your flight, time of departure, select a country and an airport of departure and a country and an airport of arrival.
 That's all.
 When your flight starts you can follow it...

-The function "camera"  allows the to be in the cockpit of the aircraft and enjoy the view from the cockpit, experience exciting feeling of landing, available only to pilots.
+The command "camera"  allows the to be in the cockpit of the aircraft and enjoy the view from the cockpit, experience exciting feeling of landing, available only to pilots.
 To get on board of aircraft just input its callsign in the field "onboard" and open second browser window on the address "http://localhost:3000/html/cezium.html".

+You can see other flights from the cockpit if you synchronised Cesium clock with your computer clock.
+Use for this a slider control in the bottom of Cesium window.
+Start Cesium clock using a "play" button on the "Animation" control in the bottom left corner.
+Do this 10-20 seconds later then on your computer clock.
+Other flights displayed with blue and red icons and call signs.
+Blue flights are following with yours, red ones are opposite.

+You can fly yourself using the command "Manual Control".
+Start a new flight and switch to manual control.
+Now you can input in the autopilot new values of speed, course and altitude and it execute these directives in accordance with programmed dynamics (you can change it as you like).
+Naturally, you can not control real flights.

 ![screenshot](screenshot2.jpg)

-Soon you'll see other aircrafts from the cockpit.
-Stay tuned..
+Enjoy flying.

 Expert system handling this process is in the file es.clj.